Gamal Fahnbulleh is an experienced anchor with ITV Granada Reports – ITV’s regional award-winning news programme for the North West of England.

-Born is West Africa, Gamal moved to London with his family in 1986.
+Born in West Africa, Gamal moved to London with his family in 1986.
 After graduating with a BA Honours from Manchester University in Politics and History he went on to do a Masters Degree in International Politics before enrolling on a postgraduate diploma course in Broadcast Journalism at City University.
 While at City, he was one of only ten candidates nationally to be selected for the ITV News Group Bursary Scheme in 2005.

-His TV Career began at ITV Granada – ITV’s regional award-winning news programme for the North West of England – where he was a presenter and reporter.
-During his time there he worked extensively with the British Army as two North West regiments trained and prepared for a six-month tour of Afghanistan at home and overseas.
+He has worked extensively with the British Army as two North West regiments trained and prepared for a six-month tour of Afghanistan at home and overseas.
 In the summer of 2010 he was embedded in Nad-e Ali, Afghanistan with the First Battalion, The Duke of Lancaster’s Regiment.
 In that year ITV Granada received the award for Best Regional Story, 'Our Troops in Afghanistan' at the RTS North West Awards.

 Gamal has also worked for ITV Breakfast as the Northern based Correspondent for Good Morning Britain and worked extensively on the Hillsborough enquiry.
 He has also worked as a reporter for ITN.

 When not working, Gamal has a love of all things history and spends his free time reading fact based novels from the classical and medieval period.
 He is also a self-confessed film buff and will happily lose an evening to some classic cinema or the latest blockbuster.